vic-ma/howtodismantle.github.io/_posts/2025-03-09-Cracking-the-code-Part-III-Reading-and-writing-lists-with-Peakboard-Hub-API.md

 }
 {% endhighlight %}

-## Adding new data by posting to `/v1/lists/items`
+## Add new data with `POST /v1/lists/items`

-The endpoint `/v1/lists/items` can be used for any data manipulation.
-A POST call to this endpoint will create a new record.
-Here's the body for the record creation:
+The `/v1/lists/items` endpoint can be used for any sort of data manipulation.
+A `POST` call to this endpoint will create a new record.
+Here's an example request body for record creation:

 {% highlight json %}
 {